Does Your AI Lawyer Have a Fool for a Client? A Double-Edged Sword: AI, Legal Advice, and the Risk of Going It Alone

 AI chat logs, including both your prompts and the AI’s responses, are increasingly becoming targets for discovery in civil lawsuits.
 Courts view these interactions as potential evidence, similar to internet search history.

-A federal judge recently ordered OpenAI to preserve all ChatGPT chat data in a copyright infringement case, regardless of OpenAI’s privacy policies or commitments to delete data.
-This suggests a trend toward long-term legal accountability for AI interactions, even if users try to delete them.
+A federal judge recently ordered OpenAI to preserve all ChatGPT chat data in a copyright case, regardless of privacy policies or deletion settings.
+This suggests a trend toward long-term accountability for AI interactions.
 What seems like a private conversation with an AI chatbot can become a permanent, discoverable record, potentially revealing sensitive information that could be used against you.

 Examples of AI-generated content leading to sanctions or adverse outcomes: